Back |

 But how do you select a good egg?
-How do you navigate the dizzying plethora of egg types out there, brown, white, free-range, organic…?
+How do you navigate the dizzying plethora of egg types out there—brown, white, free-range, organic…?
 Gah!
-And, once you get those good eggs home, how should you best store them and test for freshness?
-Well, here‘s a handy round up of eggs-ential information, for those who want to be in the know, about eggs.
+And, once you get those good eggs home, what's the best way to store them and test for freshness?
+Here‘s a handy round-up of eggs-ential information for those who want to be in the know about all things eggs.

 Color

-There are three consumer grades for eggs: Grade AA, A and B. The grade is determined by the interior quality of the egg and the appearance and condition of the eggshell, with Grade AA being the best.
-The standard egg used in recipe testing is Large AA, where the yolk and the white weigh 1 oz each.
+There are three consumer grades for eggs: Grade AA, A, and B. The grade is determined by the interior quality of the egg, its appearance, and the condition of the eggshell, with Grade AA being the best.
+The standard egg used in recipe testing is Large AA, where the yolk and the white weigh about one ounce each.

 Pasture-Raised

-Pasture-raised hens are given 108 square feet or more each, of roaming room, typically from early morning until nightfall.
-The newest form of pasture raised is mobile pasture.
-Farmers use mobile chicken coops that are rotated through fresh grass every week.
+Pasture-raised hens are each given 108 square feet of roaming room, typically from early morning until nightfall.
+The newest form of pasture-raised is "mobile pasture" in which farmers use mobile chicken coops that are rotated through fresh grass every week.

 Pasture-raised hens consume a diet of feed, grass, bugs, and worms.